trushton/cs480Rushton/Assignment03/README.md

 *bring up menu options using right click*

 *press 'r' or left click to reverse rotation*
+>moon rotation not affected

 *press 't' or middle click to reverse translation*
+>moon translation reverses with earth translation

 *press 'q' or select 'Quit' from menu to quit*